sai-sree-reddy/fetch-receipt-processor-challenge/README.md

 1. Move to **receipt-processor** folder
     - cd receipt-processor

-3. Use the command `docker-compose up` to start the application.
+3. Use the command `docker-compose up` to start the application.(Make sure Docker daemon is running)

 4. Test the endpoints: